How we can help if you’re having financial difficulties

 Data limits in the UK and abroad

 Concerned about exceeding your data allowance and building up extra costs?
 Don’t worry – whether you’re using data in the UK or abroad, or you’re on your mobile, tablet or desktop computer, we can send you text alerts so you know how much data you’ve used.
-To opt in to this free service, text ‘START’ to 40506 or call customer services on 191 (The call is free if you’re a Pay monthly or a Pay as you go customer).
+To opt in to this free service, log in to My Vodafone or call customer services on 191 (The call is free if you’re a Pay monthly or a Pay as you go customer).

 Please note that we can’t accept responsibility for text alerts you don’t receive for any reason, or for how much data you use.
 To find out more, take a look at our terms and conditions